fram-lang/dbl/README.md

 Examples
 --------

-In a `test/ok` directory you can find many tiny examples used to test implementation of various language features.
+Several simple examples can be found in the `examples` directory.
+Moreover, in a `test/ok` directory you can find many tiny examples used to test implementation of various language features.

 Source Code and Development